elenamorton/CV/README.md

 ## About

-Since I graduated University in the Computer Science and Control Engineering field, I have enjoyed covering a wide range of software engineering roles.
+Since I graduated the University in the Computer Science field, I have enjoyed covering a wide range of software engineering roles.

 I have worked as a software developer ranging a mix of applications and real-time embedded systems areas, from manufacturing production flow, to telecomms protocol stacks implementation, and electrical measurements devices.
 I also worked as a software integration and delivery engineer in 2G/3G/4G mobile phones for the modem side.